-The Wilderness Road first blazed some 200 miles from Fort Chiswell, Virginia through the Cumberland Gap into central Kentucky, enabled the founding of the first settlements in the Blue Grass State, including Boonesboro, Harrod’s Town, and Benjamin Logan’s.
-After the outbreak of the Revolutionary War, the rush towards western settlement began, and it would continue throughout the war and beyond.
+The Wilderness Road, first blazed some 200 miles from Fort Chiswell, Virginia, through the Cumberland Gap into central Kentucky, enabled the founding of the first settlements in the Blue Grass State, including Boonesboro, Harrod’s Town, and Benjamin Logan’s.
+After the outbreak of the Revolutionary War, the rush toward western settlement began, and it would continue throughout the war and beyond.
 Sometime after it was initially blazed, the path was lengthened, following Native American trails, to reach the Falls of the Ohio River at Louisville, Kentucky.
-Initially, the Wilderness Road was steep and rough, and could only be traversed on foot or horseback.
+Initially, the Wilderness Road was steep and rough and could only be traversed on foot or horseback.

-Not only was the original trail extremely rough, it was dangerous with attacks from Indians and also outlaws who often hid within the woods just waiting to pounce on weaker pioneers.
+The original trail was not only extremely rough but also dangerous, with attacks from Indians and outlaws who often hid within the woods just waiting to pounce on weaker pioneers.
 Animals, too, could often be threatening, such as wolves, panthers, bears, and snakes.
 Because of these threats, most people traveling along the trail were well-armed.
-Over time, defensive log blockhouses, often called “stations,” were built alongside the road that had portholes in the walls for firing at attackers.
+Over time, defensive log blockhouses, often called “stations,” were built alongside the road with portholes in the walls for firing at attackers.
 Though the Cherokee had negotiated with white settlers for the use of their land, not all were pleased with the land sale.
-These warriors, along with other tribes, such as the Shawnee and the Chickamauga, with whom no agreements had been made, were resentful of the settlers taking their ancestral hunting lands.
+These warriors and other tribes, such as the Shawnee and the Chickamauga, with whom no agreements had been made, were resentful of the settlers taking their ancestral hunting lands.
 The French and Indian War had further stirred up their passions against the white man.

 Despite the adverse conditions, thousands of people used the road.
-After 1770, a surge of over 400,000 Scots-Irish immigrants arrived in the colonies to escape the poor harvest, high rents, and religious intolerance in their homeland.
-These immigrants, as well as Germans and other Europeans, kept coming and since most of the lands along the Atlantic Coast were already taken, many pressed westward along the Wilderness Road.
-Enduring a number of hardships, in the winter of 1778-79, the weather was so cold that the Kentucky River froze to a depth of two feet.
-Also frozen were many of the settler’s livestock and horses and the people were forced to eat their frozen carcasses to survive.
+After 1770, over 400,000 Scots-Irish immigrants arrived in the colonies to escape their homeland’s poor harvest, high rents, and religious intolerance.
+These immigrants, as well as Germans and other Europeans, kept coming, and since most of the lands along the Atlantic Coast were already taken, many pressed westward along the Wilderness Road.
+Enduring several hardships, in the winter of 1778-79, the weather was so cold that the Kentucky River froze to a depth of two feet.
+Also frozen were many of the settler’s livestock and horses, and the people were forced to eat their frozen carcasses to survive.
 In the early 1780s, the Chickamauga, under the leadership of Dragging Canoe, ambushed numerous travelers along the road.
 In the fall of 1784 alone, they killed more than 100 men, women, and children.